BoltzExchange/boltz-backend/docs/deployment.md

 [rates]
 interval = 1

-# The Boltz Backend allows for backing up the LND channel backups and
+# Boltz Backend allows for backing up LND channel backups and
 # the database to a Google Cloud Storage Bucket
 [backup]
 email = ""